-Maurice Ravel (1875 - 1937) French composer and pianist of the famous 'Bolero'.
-Listen to this wonderful piece here
+Maurice Ravel (1875 - 1937), another famous French composer and pianist of the famous 'Bolero'.
+Listen to this wonderful piece here.

 David Guetta (born in 1968), famous French DJ, has sold over 30 million singles worldwide!
 His song 'This one's for you' was the official song for the UEFA 2016 (European Soccer Championship).
 Listen to the song here.

 Asterix and Obelix, the stories of the famous Gaules fighting the Romans are read by people all over the world.
-The characters were created and designed by the two French artists Rene Goscinny and Albert Oderzo in 1959.
+The characters were created and designed in 1959 by the two French artists René Goscinny (1926-1977) and Albert Uderzo (1927-2020).